Valerie Driscoll: Domestic Disturbance

 Driscoll recently graduated from Central Saint Martins with an MA in Photography and was awarded the Art Gemini Public Choice Award.
-Driscoll is based in London and is currently making work that is centred on the body, and incorporates performance.
+Driscoll is based in London and has a studio in Ireland.
+She is currently making work that is centred on the body, incorporating performance into her practice.

-Alex Schady is co-founder and curator at Five Years Gallery, London.
-He is also Fine Art Programme Director at Central Saint Martins College of Art, London.
+Alex Schady is founder and co-curator of Five Years Gallery, London.
+He is also Director of Fine Art at Central Saint Martins College of Art, London.